 Spotting is a common side effect of birth control.
 In one study, 24% of women given a combined birth control pill containing lynestrenol and ethinyl estradiol experienced spotting during the first three months of use.
 This rate decreased to four percent over the course of the study.

 If you’re experiencing spotting from birth control, it’s best not to panic.
 Most of the time, spotting goes away on its own, just like in the study linked above.
 If it doesn’t, contact your healthcare provider.
 They can help you switch to a form of birth control that doesn’t cause this side effect.

 Breast tenderness is another common side effect of birth control pills.
 The hormones used in both combined and progestin-only birth control pills can stimulate your breast tissue, causing everything from minor discomfort to enlargement of your breasts.

 Like spotting, your risk of experiencing your breast tenderness is highest during the first few months of using birth control.
 During this period, your body is still adjusting to the hormones used in your birth control pills and tends to be the most sensitive to potential side effects.

 Breast tenderness normally resolves on its own.
 However, some women experience ongoing discomfort in their breasts.
-If your breasts still hurt after more than a few weeks, contact your doctor so that you can discuss the issue.
+If your breasts still hurt after more than a few weeks, contact your healthcare provider so that you can discuss the issue.

 In some cases, birth control can also cause lumps to form in your breasts.
-These are usually benign (almost 80% of all breast lumps are non-cancerous).
-If you feel a lump in your breast after you start using birth control, the best thing to do is to contact your doctor.
+These are usually benign (60- 80% of all breast lumps are non-cancerous).
+If you feel a lump in your breast after you start using birth control, the best thing to do is to contact your healthcare provider.

 Usually, any weight gain from birth control pills is caused by your body retaining more fluid than it normally would.
 Estrogens and progestins, which are used in combined birth control pills, can cause your body to retain more fluid, particularly in your breast tissue and around your hips.